msupply-foundation/msupply_docs/content/docs/introduction/faq.md

 top = true
 +++

+#### Does Open mSupply work offline?

+Yes!
+Open mSupply is designed to be 'offline first' which means that users can continue to perform their daily operations without needing an internet connection.
+Occasional internet connectivity is required to sync data from remote sites to the central server.

 #### What are the limits to data handling?

 There are three aspects to this question with Open mSupply-